Key Take-Aways

 2. Smartphone or smartwatch

-With the introduction of services such as Google Pay and Apple Pay, you can store their payment cards in digital form on your smartphone or smartwatch and pay by simply holding the phone out.
+With the introduction of services such as Google Pay and Apple Pay (available soon), you can store their payment cards in digital form on your smartphone or smartwatch and pay by simply holding the phone out.
 This provides added convenience and allows you to manage multiple payment cards in a single app.

 Example: Contactless payment with Google Pay and Google Wallet